telerik/winforms-docs/knowledge-base/propertygrid-bestfit-options.md

 title: How to give PropertyGrid Label more width than the Editor
 description: An example showing how to give the PropertyGrid Label more width than the Editor
 type: how-to
-page_title: How to give PropertyGrid Label wider than the Editor
+page_title: How to give PropertyGrid Label more width than the Editor
 slug:
 position:
 tags: PropertyGrid, Customize Layout, UI for Winforms, Winforms